KidziaK/ocrme/README.md

-# ocrme
+# OCRme

-A simple CLI tool for optical character recognition.
+A CLI tool to extract text and math formulas from a PDF and save it as Markdown.

+## Dependencies
+-tesseract-ocr